 What is Locust?¶

-- Write user test scenarios in plain-old Python
+Write test scenarios in plain old Python

-- Distributed & Scalable - supports hundreds of thousands of users
+Distributed and scalable - supports hundreds of thousands of concurrent users

-- Can test any system
+Can test any system

 Open source licensed under the MIT license (see LICENSE file for details).